iherman/vc-charter-2026/README.md

-# vc-charter-2026
-Charter proposal for the VC WG 2026
+New charter for the [VC Working Group](https://www.w3.org/groups/wg/vc/) in 2026.